nerdzeu/nerdzapi-java/README.md

         <classbody>
       }

   c.
-Every internal field in a method MUST BE PREFIXED with this, super or NameOfTheClass.this, for sake of readability.
+Every internal field in a method MUST BE PREFIXED with this, super or NameOfTheClass.this when accessed, for sake of readability.